isuzwal/Orbix/README.md

-# 📚 Second Brain Web App
+#  Second Brain Web App

 Second Brain is a modern web app that helps you **organize, store, and retrieve knowledge** like never before.
 Think of it as your personal "digital brain" — where ideas, notes, bookmarks, and resources live in one place.

 ---

-## 🚀 Features
+##  Features

-- 🧠 Create and manage multiple "Brains" (knowledge spaces)
+-  Create and manage multiple "Brains" (knowledge spaces)
-- 🔎 Smart search powered by embeddings + vector DB
-- 🏷️ Tagging system for better organization
+-  Tagging system for better organization
-- 🔗 Shareable links for collaboration
+-  Shareable links for collaboration
-- 📱 Responsive UI (mobile + desktop)
+-  Responsive UI (mobile + desktop)
-- ⚡ Built with performance and simplicity in mind
+-  Built with performance and simplicity in mind

 ---